Restaurants anxious as omicron, high food costs take toll - NewsBreak

 “I am definitely not comfortable maskless indoors in a crowd,” Busch said.
 “As we head into winter and omicron continues its rampage, we expect mostly to be eating at home.”

 In Britain, omicron has already devastated restaurants and pubs.
 Patrick Dardis, who heads the Young’s chain of some 220 pubs, said he hoped officials would come up with a financial relief plan soon.
-About 30 percent of the chain’s bookings canceled last week.
+About 30% of the chain’s bookings canceled last week.

 “There are thousands of businesses — not just pubs — that could collapse in January if the current situation isn’t partnered with proper financial support,” he said.